zdravkov/kendo-docs/api/wrappers/jsp/listView.md

 ### remove `String`

 Fires before the list view item is removed.
+If it is not prevented will call DataSource sync method.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [remove](/api/web/listview#events-remove) event documentation.